spread-ai/docs-appsmith-fork/docs/reference/widgets/switch-group.md

 This property allows you to set the labels and values for the options.
 Ensure that the values assigned to each option are unique.

-You can add these labels and values options in JSON format, like:
+You can add these labels and values options in JSON format:

 ```js